EricSalat/github-repositories/README.md

 # GitHub Repositories

-This project is a technical test for the Frontend Developer position at the MVST company.
-GitHub Repositories is a web application that allows you to search and view the GitHub repositories of a particular user.
-You can filter the results by the repository name and the main programming language they are written in.
+This project is a technical test for the Frontend Developer position at the [MVST company](https://www.mvst.co/home).
+This is a web application that allows you to search and view the GitHub repositories of a particular user by name and language.

 ## Preview